nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/CLOUD_DIGITAL_OCEAN_STATIC.md

 1. Choose your repository from the search field that appears.
 1. Click next.
 1. It will auto-detect that you're trying to deploy a **Static Site** and all of the defaults should be unchanged.
+    > Note: If you get a message that it could not find an app in your repo, type `/src` in the "Source directory" field and click "Find directory".
 1. Click next.
 1. Type in an app name like "sinks-steve" or anything else that works.
 1. Click next.